"My goal is for every single student, faculty and staff member to succeed here at the Jacobs School. That's what equity means to me."

 Student Organizations

 Student organizations are a critical aspect of social and educational life for many undergraduates at the Jacobs School.
-Starting in 2020-2021, all Jacobs School student organizations are required to submit a plan for how their organization will increase the diversity and improve the culture in their organization in the Fall quarter.
-The student organizations will then report on the execution and results of their plan in the Spring quarter.
+All Jacobs School student organizations that receive matching funds from the School are required to demonstrate for how their organization encourages diversity and ensures a welcoming environment for all students.

 Diversifying Pipelines